exercism/research_experiment_1/exercises/x86-64-assembly-2-b/README.md

 };
 ```

-Your job is to extend this code to copy the name into a user-provided storage buf.
+Your job is to modify the `color_name` function to take a user-provided buffer in addition to the enum value.
+Instead of returning the name of the constant in the enumeration, it should be copied into the buffer.

 For example: